nponeccop/vz/README.md

 - `runch` implements an open Open Containers Initiative (OCI) specification, along with Docker/libcontainer `runc` and VM `runv`
 - ideally no interactive shell whatsoever, except for emergencies
 - image push over SFTP (not pull over HTTPS, so no image registry)
-- flat images without layers in the initial release (i.e. simple tarballs of OCI bundles)
+- flat images without layers in 1.0 (i.e. simple tarballs of OCI bundles)

 Status
 ------